retainful/site/content/docs/woocommerce/install-retainful-plugin-for-woocommerce.md

 Hurray !
 We have now installed the plugin successfully.

-Here is a video on how to install the plugin by uploading the package:
 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/share/8a23291dab0a47e8bea218bbbb27d156" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 Note: